rshaw1467/otel-2024/automate-integrate-opentelemetry/content/03_python_metrics/02_metric_visualization/index.md

-## Metric Browser & Davis Analysis
+## Metric Visualization & Analysis

-In this section we create a dashboard using our OpenTelemetry metrics.
+In this section we create a dashboard using the business level OpenTelemetry metrics available and created in the first section.

-1. Explore metrics in Dynatrace
-1. Create a heatmap and pin to a dashboard
-1. Create a single value tile and pin to dashboard

 ---